johnwcowan/r7rs-work/Srfi122Guide.md

 Because of the ability to do arbitrary mutations, it must be backed by mutable storage of some sort, though it need not be as stereotyped as a storage object.

-By convention, such an array should normally provide the same guarantees as a specialized array.
+It is an error if a mutable generalized array does not provide the same guarantees as a specialized array.
+It is also an error if the setter mutates any other elements of the array than the one specified by its caller.

 ## Intervals, storage classes, and array constructors

-In order to construct an array, the lower and upper bounds of all its dimensions must be known.
+In order to construct an array, the lower and upper bounds of all its dimensions must be provided.
 In the SRFI, these are represented using an immutable object called a (multi-dimensional) *interval*, which can be constructed using the following procedure:

 `(make-interval `*lower-bounds upper-bounds*`)`

+Returns an interval
-Returns a multidimensional interval whose lower bounds are specified by the vector *lower-bounds* and whose corresponding upper bounds are specified by the vector *upper-bounds*.
+whose lower bounds are specified by the vector *lower-bounds* and whose corresponding upper bounds are specified by the vector *upper-bounds*.
 For example, the interval for a two-dimensional array whose first dimension